Punching shear reinforcement properties dialog box

 Stud rail reinforcement is only shown if you have selected the Use reinforcement option.

 The red design rails signify rails considered in design.

 The blue detailing rails are only considered for detailing purposes.

-Perimeters are displayed as dashed lines around the column section and will have different shapes and positioning depending upon the head code being worked to.
+Perimeters are displayed as dashed lines around the column section and will have different shapes and positioning depending upon the regional code being worked to.